sagemath/trac_to_gh/Issue 7341.md

 # Issue 7341: major tab completion issue in notebook (?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7341

 Original creator: was